JDebono2023/wplanner2024/README.md

 what each of the files you wrote for the project contains and does,
 Set-Up: Resources

-profile - email, name, password, height, age, goal weight Progress - tracking variable data for stats: current weight, basic measurements, photos, BMI calculated on the fly scheduler - create and manage workouts scheduled, add new workout types to the library while creating a scheduled plan
+Profile - email, name, password, height, age, goal weight -> customized by extending the base user profile data with the addtional height, age and goal weight

+Progress - tracking variable data for stats: current weight, basic measurements, photos, BMI calculated on the fly, view by auth user

+Scheduler - create and manage workouts scheduled, add new workout types to the library while creating a scheduled plan, view by auth user, only display by current date via laravel Carbon date/time functions

-library: name, source, main category, subcategory, image of workout, source and type duplication not permitted
+Library: name, source, main category, subcategory, image of workout, source and type duplication not permitted
+- users can create new workouts, add and modify category, subcategory and source data for each library item on the spot

-dashboard: display workouts planned for the day, active progress widgets for at a glance info that update based on latest entry
+Dashboard: display workouts planned for the day, active progress widgets for at a glance info that update based on latest entry

+Images: master default image created as a stand in when no images are added.
+Default is grabbed programatically from app storage, rather than populating the DB

 Widgets